Aaron-Bopp/TIM/40_Evergreens/We carry our childhood wounds into adulthood.md

 tags: created/2021/06/25, review, node/evergreen/claim
 aliases:
   - null
-sr-due: 2022-04-14
+sr-due: 2022-05-05
-sr-interval: 4
+sr-interval: 19
-sr-ease: 201
+sr-ease: 221
 ---
 > [!infobox]
 `$=customJS.dv_funcs.mentionedIn(dv)`

 #### [[We carry our childhood wounds into adulthood]]

-When we are are children our emotional state is very malleable.
+When we are children, our emotional state is very malleable.
-When we experience a strong emotion for the first time, This means that we can often be surprisingly resistant, but it also means that negative experiences can have lifelong impacts, especially if we are not taught good [[coping-mechanisms]].
+%% #TO/TEND/MULCH If we experience a strong emotion for the first time, %% This means that we can often be surprisingly resistant, but it also means that negative experiences can have lifelong impacts, especially if we are not taught good [[coping-mechanisms]].
 These childhood wounds vary in severity.
-Some might be as simple as your dog eating ice cream cone out of your hand or somebody refusing to play with you, they can be more intellectual in nature such as feelings of abandonment or worthlessness, or they can be as severe as [[trauma]].
+Some might be as simple as your dog eating an ice cream cone out of your hand or somebody refusing to play with you, they can be more intellectual in nature such as feelings of abandonment or worthlessness, or they can be as severe as [[trauma]].
 These wounds will manifest in two ways, as triggers based on similar scenarios, ^[explained by:: [[Triggers activate stored emotional responses for certain situations]]] and as strong assumptions about how the world works.